GameFreat/Website-risk-prediction-and-prevention/README.md

 __To execute the project__
 Use the index.html to run with a UI.
 Run the testing.py file.
-to run the hwole file you will need the treelib library installed.
+to run the whole file you will need the treelib library installed.
 To install it run "pip install treelib".